robbmcleod/pynx/README.txt

 PyNX is open-source software.
 Please read the LICENSE file for more information.

+Note that CPU computing uses the sse_mathfun.header, which is distributed under the zlib license.
+See http://gruntthepeon.free.fr/ssemath/

 The documentation for PyNX is available online on the PyNX wiki at: http://pynx.sf.net/